lux400/spaghetti_api/README.md

 # Spaghetti

-We don't what it is for now.
+We don't know what it is for now.

 ### Prerequisites